khronokernel/khronokernel.github.io/_posts/2023-08-18-AS-VM-SERIAL.md

 ## Conclusion

 While unfortunately this research journey didn't result in any real successes for testing DEP workflows at work, it was still really interesting seeing how the enrolment setup functions as well as work with the private APIs in Virtualization.framework.
-Though it is quite frustrating seeing many development tools being unavailable in Virtual Machines, especially proper OS betas and custom kernel collections.
+Though it is quite frustrating seeing many development workflows being unavailable in Virtual Machines, especially proper OS betas and custom kernel collections.

 * Some work-arounds for both are available however:
   * [vma2pwn](https://github.com/nick-botticelli/vma2pwn)